Choosing Stool Heights for Counters & Bars

 Bar and counter height stools are smart, space-saving seating solutions.
-Perfect for entertaining as well as everyday dining, counter height and bar seats have similar designs ranging from bare-bones minimalist stools to plush pub-style armchairs.
-Knowing the difference between bar stools and counter stools can help you make the best choice for your home.
+Perfect for entertaining as well as everyday dining, counter height seats and bar stools have similar designs ranging from bare-bones minimalist silhouettes to plush pub-style armchairs.
+While counter and bar seats are similar, you’ll want to take their dimensions into account when planning your space.

 Knee and Elbow Room

 Get creative with your interior design using counter stools.
-Establish an easygoing atmosphere with backless swivel stools at your kitchen island, or opt for a chic counter height collection featuring tufted chairs for a contemporary breakfast nook.
-For a one-of-a-kind transitional aesthetic, contrast modern decor with a traditional or rustic style pub set.
+Establish an easygoing atmosphere with backless swivel stools at your kitchen island, or opt for a chic counter height collection featuring tufted chairs for a transitional breakfast nook.
+For a one-of-a-kind aesthetic, contrast modern decor with a traditional or rustic style pub set.